 This course provides an overview of the group processes and dynamics with a focus on stages of group development.
 Various approaches, theories, and techniques of group are examined.
 The group process of the class will provide experience of group membership.
 The course will involve a combination of didactic and experiential elements.
 Readings, lectures and the use of role play/media will build a cognitive base for experiential learning.
 This course will facilitate students learning the practical aspects of designing and conducting groups (i.e., psycho-educational and support groups) specifically in the school setting.
-Pre-requisite: Full Time Status in the School Psychology Program or permission of School Psychology Program Director.
+Prerequisite: Full time enrollment in the School Psychology Program, successful completion of Fall and Spring Year One program courses, or permission of School Psychology Program Director.
+Every year.
+3 Credits